 If such universal peer recognition for a mere mortal seems improbable, consider the “Slam” had shorter odds than Erin Hills, an original design of Dr. Hurdzan with then business partner Dana Fry and Golf Digest Architectural Editor Ron Whitten which, in 10 years, evolved from a “$50 green fee public course in rural Wisconsin” to host of the 2017 US Open.

-In a career spanning 55+ years, which began as an apprentice to the late American Society of Golf Course Architects Past President and fellow Ohio Golf Hall of Fame inductee Jack Kidwell, Dr. Hurdzan is the author of 100+ popular articles and 6 books, including, Golf Course Architecture: Evolutions in Design, Construction, and Restoration Technology, regarded by Golf Digest magazine Senior Architectural Editor Ron Whitten as “the modern bible of golf course design.”
+In a career still accelerating, which began in 1957 as an apprentice to the late American Society of Golf Course Architects Past President and firm founder Jack Kidwell, Dr. Hurdzan has authored 6 books, the first of which, Golf Course Architecture: Evolutions in Design, Construction, and Restoration Technology, is regarded by many authorities as “the modern bible of golf course design.”

 Four hundred plus projects bearing the Hurdzan name can now be found on 5 continents including a suite of “Top 100” North American designs.
 To demonstrate that golf and the environment can coexist, and well before “environmental” became a fashionable marketing qualifier, Dr. Hurdzan created this nation’s first Environmental Demonstration Golf Course (Widow’s Walk, MA) and first Environmental Education Golf Course (FarmLinks, AL)

 Dr. Hurdzan remains steadfast that Devil’s Paintbrush (Toronto), crafted for the originators of the board game Trivial Pursuit, remains his finest design, even though it occurred some 25 years ago before the days of the “roaring 2000s” when golf architecture lost much of its simple, cerebral elegance.